 Alyson is a freelance set and costume designer.
 She began by studying architecture in University College Dublin where she was the winner of the AGA gold medal for graduating in first place.

-Following an internship in the Abbey theatre and assisting various designers in theatre and television, she was awarded an Arts Council grant to train at the Motley Theatre Design School in London and in 2007 she was a finalist in the Linbury Biennial Prize for Stage Design.
-She went on to participate in Rough Magic’s seeds programme from 2008-2009.
+Following an internship in the Abbey theatre and assisting various designers in theatre and television, she was awarded an Arts Council grant to train at the Motley Theatre Design School in London and was a finalist in the Linbury Biennial Prize for Stage Design.
+She went on to participate in Rough Magic’s seeds programme.

 She has also assisted several designers including: Rae Smith, Es Devlin, Monica Frawley, Tom Pye and Eileen Diss.
-Recently she was design associate on Birmingham Royal Ballet’s The Prince of the Pagodas and Les Troyens at La Scala.
+Roles include design associate on The Goat Theatre Royal Haymarket; Birmingham Royal Ballet’s The Prince of the Pagodas and Les Troyens at La Scala.